7 Open House Survey Questions Agents Need To Ask For An Open House

 What Could Be Done To Make You Buy This House Now?

 Asking potential homebuyers about any deal-breakers they may have regarding the house is crucial for two reasons.
-Firstly, it helps you identify any issues that may prevent them from buying the property.
+Firstly, it helps you identify any issues preventing them from buying the property.
 Secondly, it can help you determine how serious they are about purchasing the home.
-Their response can help you decide which potential buyers to focus your efforts on.
+Their response can help you decide which potential buyers to focus your efforts.
 If they mention problems that are too significant to be resolved, it is best not to invest your time and energy in pursuing them.

 Open House Feedback Questions Tips